pusher/atom-pair/BlogPost.md

 First off, install Atom if you haven't already.
 Now type into your terminal:

     $ apm install atom-pair

+Alternatively, go to the command palette via `command+shift+p` and go to `Install Packages and Themes`.
+Then search for and install AtomPair.

 ###Invite

 You can either decide to pair on a blank slate, or on existing code.
 If you invite somebody to collaborate on existing code, they will see everything you can, and their syntax highlighting will be synchronized with yours.

 As detailed below, there are two ways you can invite others.
+Given a free Sandbox plan, there will be a maximum of 20 collaborators per session.

 ####Basic